-Even if your eyes are on the road while you’re driving, if your mind is somewhere else, your reaction time will be slowed and you will be a crash risk.
+Even if your eyes are on the road while you’re driving, your reaction time will be slowed if your mind is somewhere else.
+This makes you a crash risk.

 Tampa Car Accident Lawyers- Hancock Injury Attorneys

-If you or a loved one have recently been injured as a result of someone else’s distracted driving, you’ll want the help of an experienced personal injury lawyer so that you receive the compensation you deserve.
+If you have recently been injured as a result of someone else’s distracted driving, you need the help of an experienced personal injury lawyer.
+Hancock Injury Attorneys help you get the compensation you deserve.

-Our team at Hancock Injury Attorneys can help not only estimate the costs of your injury, but we can also make sure you are compensated for any lost wages, pain and suffering and future losses related to your accident.
+Our team at Hancock Injury Attorneys can help estimate the costs of your injury.
+Additionally, we can make sure you are compensated for any lost wages, pain, suffering, and future losses related to your accident.